Journaling for Stress Relief: Unloading Thoughts and Finding Calm through Writing

 4. Stress Reduction

 Engaging in the act of writing itself can be a calming and soothing process.
-As we put pen to paper or type on a keyboard, we enter a state of flow, focusing our attention on the present moment.
+As we put pen to paper or keyboard to type, we enter a state of flow, focusing our attention on the present moment.
 This mindful writing practice can help reduce stress levels and promote relaxation.

 5. Gratitude and Positivity